 Choices Home Care Attendant

-Read and understand the conditions of participation and service requirements for which you are seeking certification.
-You can view this information as well as all the current effective rules by clicking on the following link.
+Prior to apply for certification, please read and understand the conditions of participation and service requirements for which you are seeking certification.
+You can view this information as well as all current effective rules by clicking on the following link.

 (1) Personal assistance with bathing, dressing, grooming, caring for nail, hair and oral hygiene, shaving, deodorant application, skin care, foot care, ear care, feeding, toileting, ambulation, changing position in bed, assistance with transfers, normal range of motion, and nutrition and fluid intake;